Good Standing Policy

 EGP Act Compliant

-Fully compliant with the requirements of the Engineering and Geoscience Professions Act and General Regulation, as well as APEGA’s bylaws and professional practice standards, bulletins, and guidelines.
+You are fully compliant with the requirements of the Engineering and Geoscience Professions Act and General Regulation, as well as APEGA’s bylaws and professional practice standards, bulletins, and guidelines.

 If APEGA determines that you are not in good standing, you will enter a cautionary period during which APEGA will work with you to resolve any outstanding regulatory obligations as efficiently as possible.
-During this period, your practice rights are not impacted, but this can affect some privileges, such as your ability to become a Responsible Member or to volunteer on statutory boards and committees.
+During this period, your practice rights are not impacted, but this can affect some privileges, such as your ability to become a Responsible Member and to volunteer on statutory boards and committees.
 However, if you are unable to meet outlined regulatory obligations within the allotted time, there will be additional consequences applied that will impact your practice rights.

 At the same time, through the Engineering and Geoscience Professions Act, APEGA is obligated to share information on the current standing of licensed professionals and permit holders.
-This means that your standing can be shared with your employer, your customers, and with members of the public.
+This means that your standing can be shared with your employer, your customers, and members of the public.

 Further Reading